2001 Monaco Grand Prix: Background

 The 2001 Monaco Grand Prix was the 7th of the 17 races in the 2001 Formula One World Championship and the 59th edition of the event.
 It was held at the 19-turn 3.370 km Circuit de Monaco between La Condamine and Monte Carlo on 27 May.
 There were 11 teams (each representing a different constructor) entering two drivers each for the event.
-Before the race, Ferrari driver Michael Schumacher led the Drivers' Championship with 42 points, ahead of McLaren's David Coulthard in second with 38 and the second Ferrari of Rubens Barrichello in third with 18.
-Ralf Schumacher of Williams was fourth with 12 points, and Sauber driver Nick Heidfeld was fifth with 8 points.
-In the Constructors' Championship, Ferrari led with 60 points, McLaren and Williams were second and third with 42 and 18 points, as Jordan and Sauber contended for fourth place.
+Before the race, Ferrari driver Michael Schumacher led the World Drivers' Championship with 42 championship points, ahead of McLaren's David Coulthard in second with 38 and the second Ferrari of Rubens Barrichello in third with 18.
+Ralf Schumacher of Williams was fourth with 12 championship points, and Sauber driver Nick Heidfeld was fifth with 8 championship points.
+In the World Constructors' Championship, Ferrari led with 60 championship points, McLaren and Williams were second and third with 42 and 18 championship points, as Jordan and Sauber contended for fourth place.

 Michael Schumacher had won three of the six preceding races of and took pole position in five of them.
 He was optimistic about his prospects of equalling Graham Hill's record of five Monaco Grand Prix victories, "Traditionally, I have always gone well in Monte Carlo.
 On top of that, we have a great car this year and so I think we will be very competitive in our fight with McLaren for pole position and the win."
-Coulthard, the 2000 Monaco race winner, said he wanted to repeat his success from the year before and saw an opportunity to take the lead of the Drivers' Championship.
+Coulthard, the 2000 Monaco race winner, said he wanted to repeat his success from the year before and saw an opportunity to take the lead of the World Drivers' Championship.
 Jaguar's Eddie Irvine said he was optimistic for Monaco because of his finishing record at the track, "I have a good track record at this place, with a second, a third and last year fourth place to my name.
 I am reasonably optimistic about our chances this weekend."